What is Aperture?

 the web searching for someone that has made the work for you.

-I suggest you do some experiments with your lenses.
-Someone stick a sticker on the lens with the recommended values.
-Instead I try to remember values because I think that seeing a photographer with the optimal aperture written on the lens is absoluterly ridiculous.
+I suggest you do some experiments with your lenses or check on a professional website like www.dpreview.com.
+Someone stick a sticker on the lens, with the recommended values.
+Instead I try to remember values, because I think that seeing a photographer with the optimal aperture written on the lens is absoluterly ridiculous.
 Can you imagine a race car with a sticker on the windscreen "change gear at 6.000 rpm"?
 The next picture shows the sharpness difference of two identical picture, left has been taken at f/1.4, right at f/5.6.
 To be absolutely sure to avoid any depth of field problem, I took a photo of a print.
+Consider also that in the center the effect is even less noticeable, so next you can see the difference in the best case scenario, but with a problematic lens.

 Canon EF 50mm f/1.4 USM, sharpness test at the center with different apertures: f/1.4 on the left and f/5.6 on the right.